 Each kitchen door will have two or three drill holes.
 Two is standard, but larger doors (typically on dressers and the larger door on a tall cupboard) will probably have three, to better support the weight of the door.

 Manufacturers measure the position of the drill hole based on the position on the central point of the drill hole from either the top or bottom of the door (depending on whether it is a top or bottom drill hole).
 Central/middle drill holes are normally measured from the top of the door.
-As an example, we drill our holes at 98mm from the top and 98mm from the bottom of the door as standard, although we can drill to order.
+As an example, we drill our holes at 98mm from the top and 98mm from the bottom of the door.
 We do this as our ClicBox cabinets have the drill holes perfectly aligned for this as standard.

 This part is optional, but if we had our way it would be compulsory, so we urge you to please do this bit.
 If you do not currently have integrated soft-close hinges and drawers, please upgrade to them now.
 They server two main purposes.

 Soft close hinges are the easiest way to add a luxury touch to your kitchen.
 The way the door 'eases closed' instead of slamming gives a nice touch to any kitchen.
 While the old clip-on soft close additions were great at the time, the new integrated soft-close hinges and drawers are a real step up, and you won't regret upgrading if you don't have any soft close in your kitchen at the moment.

 They Give Your Kitchen a Longer Life